kevinolega/callcentertrainingtips/assets/pages/upwork.md

 Some jobs require an iPhone or flagship smartphone.

-You'll need to buy a second laptop in the event of an accident or emergency.
+You'll need to buy a second computer in the event of an accident or emergency.

 You'll need money for six months of client acquisition activities.

+Some online services and memberships help finding work easier.

 You'll need to have an emergency fund for deals that don't push through.